 Weight loss and the aging process itself can result in loose, sagging skin on the arms.
 This can make people feel self-conscious when wearing certain outfits, and can have an impact on one’s body image and self esteem.
-At Tampa Bay Plastic Surgery in Tampa, FL, Dr. David E. Halpern performs arm lift surgery that can significantly trim and tone this part of the body.
+At Tampa Bay Plastic Surgery, Dr. David E. Halpern performs arm lift surgery that can significantly trim and tone this part of the body.

 A brachioplasty, also known as an arm lift, is an excellent solution for the excess skin and tissue that can develop over time on the arms.
 Unfortunately, no amount of diet or exercise can reduce excess skin, making surgery the only viable option.
 Lifting the upper arms can be performed as a single procedure, or in combination with liposuction when there is also excess fatty tissue that you wish to reduce.